DrAlzahraniProjects/csusb_spring2025_cse6550_team2/README.md

 ## Build Instructions
 1. If not already possessing them, install [Docker](<https://www.docker.com/>) and [Git](https://git-scm.com/downloads).
 If using Windows, also install [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) and [enable Docker WSL integration](https://docs.docker.com/desktop/features/wsl/).
+2. Visit https://console.groq.com/keys, create an account, and create a new API key.
-2. Open a<!--n administrative or elevated--> Powershell terminal on Windows, or a Bash terimnal on Linux.
+3. Open a<!--n administrative or elevated--> Powershell terminal on Windows, or a Bash terimnal on Linux.
-3. Clone this repository using Git.
+4. Clone this repository using Git.
 ```bash
 git clone https://github.com/DrAlzahraniProjects/csusb_spring2025_cse6550_team2.git
 ```
 It is also possible to download this repository as a compressed file (under the green Code button) and extract it, though this is not recommended.

 <!-- 3.
 Open the Dockerfile in an editor of your choice, and change `browser.serverAddress` in the Dockerfile's CMD command to your device's name.
 (On Windows, this is the `COMPUTERNAME` environment variable.) -->
-4. Navigate to the cloned/extracted folder.
+5. Navigate to the cloned/extracted folder.
 ```bash
 cd "csusb_spring2025_cse6550_team2"
 ```
-5. On Linux systems, also set the scripts to be executable:
+6. On Linux systems, also set the scripts to be executable:
 ```bash
 chmod +x ./launch.sh
 chmod +x ./cleanup.sh
 ```
-6. Run the launch script.
+7. Run the launch script.
 For Windows:
 ```bash
 .\launch.bat
 ```